 Not applicable to this update; however, addressing risks will impact positively across the organisation as a whole.

 Has the project been to the Quality and Equality Impact Assessment (QEIA) panel?
-Include risk rating and summary of findings below Not applicable to this update.
+Include risk rating and summary of findings below

 Has there been involvement of Patients, Public and other key stakeholders?
 Include summary of findings below